Peruvian Grilled Chicken with Green Sauce

-This recipe for Peruvian Grilled Chicken is exactly what you want to be cooking all summer long!
-Marinated chicken thighs get grilled to perfection and served with a spicy, tangy green sauce, roasted sweet potato wedges and a refreshing avocado cucumber salad.
-It's a complete meal that's healthy, flavorful and perfect for summer!
+This recipe for Peruvian Grilled Chicken is exactly what you want to be cooking all summer long.
+Marinated chicken thighs get kissed by smoky grill marks, then served with a spicy, tangy, creamy green sauce that you'll want to put on everything.

 This post may contain affiliate links.